Comparing Baudax Bio (BXRX) and Its Competitors

 |2.46

-As a group, “Miscellaneous health & allied services, not elsewhere classified” companies have a potential upside of 6.73%.
-Given Baudax Bio’s rivals higher probable upside, analysts clearly believe Baudax Bio has less favorable growth aspects than its rivals.
+As a group, “Miscellaneous health & allied services, not elsewhere classified” companies have a potential upside of 8.78%.
+Given Baudax Bio’s peers higher possible upside, analysts plainly believe Baudax Bio has less favorable growth aspects than its peers.

 Summary

-Baudax Bio rivals beat Baudax Bio on 8 of the 10 factors compared.
+Baudax Bio peers beat Baudax Bio on 7 of the 9 factors compared.

 Baudax Bio, Inc., a pharmaceutical company, develops and commercializes products for hospital and other acute care settings.
 The company offers ANJESO (meloxicam) injection for the management of moderate to severe pain, alone or in combination with non-NSAID analgesics.
 Its products under development includes BX1000, an intermediate-acting neuromuscular blocking agent (NMBA) that is in phase I clinical trial; BX2000, an ultrashort-acting NMBA, which is in pre-clinical trial; and BX3000, an NMBA reversal agent, which is under pre-clinical trial, as well as Dex-IN, a proprietary intranasal formulation of dexmedetomidine, which is under phase II clinical trial.
 The company was incorporated in 2019 and is based in Malvern, Pennsylvania.